-If your retirement plan is considered property of the bankruptcy estate, federal and state laws provide exemptions to protect your account in bankruptcy.
-Regardless of which state you live in, federal law protects all retirement accounts that are exempt from taxation under certain sections of the Internal Revenue Code.
+If your retirement plan is included in the bankruptcy estate, federal and state laws provide exemptions to protect your account in bankruptcy.
+Regardless of which state you live in, federal law protects all retirement accounts exempt from taxation under certain sections of the Internal Revenue Code.